 …

-In addition to the common ranging configuration fields, the initiator shall provide synchronization information in the Start of Ranging Compact frame.
-To synchronize the start of the first ranging block (RangingBlockIndex=0) with the responder, the initiator shall set the value of the field Time_Offset to the time difference between the start of the Start of Ranging Compact frame and the start of the first ranging block. .
+In addition to the common ranging configuration fields, the initiator shall provide synchronization information in the Start of Ranging Compact frame..
+The initiator may set the value of the field Time_Offset to the time difference between the start of the Start of Ranging Compact frame and the start of the ranging block with index indicated by the Starting Block Index field in the Start of Ranging Compact frame.
+If the Starting Block Index field is not present in the Start of Ranging Compact frame, the value of the field Time_Offset indicates the time difference between the start of the Start of Ranging Compact frame and the start of the ranging block index 0.
 To enable synchronized switching of NB channels the initiator shall set the value of NB_Channel_Seed.
 The responder shall apply the provided value to calculate the NB channel index used during the first and all following ranging blocks as defined in 10.38.8.4.